ArachnidAbby/GameTools/README.md

 ## Getting Started

 ### Installation
- in your terminal run `python -m pip install GameTools-spidertyler2005`.Alternatively, you can download the source directly and throw it into your project.
+ in your terminal run `python -m pip install GameTools`.Alternatively, you can download the source directly and throw it into your project.

 ### examples
-If you look into Testing.py you can see me playing around with everything.
+If you look into src/Testing.py you can see me playing around with everything.
 There are also examples in the docs

 ### Documentation
 Documentation can be found under the wiki tab in github.